 Understanding Private Credit’s Attraction

-The United States is centerfold in the credit portfolios catalog.
-Oaktree Capital, an asset management company, cited that the country has “the most accommodative capital markets in the world.”
-As reviewed in Great Point Capital’s August newsletter, there are numerous factors that contribute to private credit’s sustainability in the current climate.
+The United States is centerfold in credit portfolios.
+Oaktree Capital recently cited that the country has “the most accommodative capital markets in the world.”
+As reviewed in Great Point Capital’s August newsletter, there are numerous factors that contribute to private credit’s desirability in the current investment climate.

 Generally, private credit is less liquid than high-yield bonds.
 The latter is traded on public exchanges, but may face volatility.